turingschool/portfolios/students/1810-front/karin-ohman/20181108-karin-ohman-mod1.md

 This was our final project for Module 1 and our first independent project using JavaScript.
 The goasl of this project were to incorporate all of our knowledge gained of the module into a final product.

-Evaluation Comments - ADD
+Evaluation Comments - TO BE ADDED

-Evaluation Scores - ADD
+Evaluation Scores - TO BE ADDED

 ## C: Group Work & Projects